 When I use the term “second chair” I am using the term to refer to another staff member that works “with” the pulpit minister (first chair).

 Depending upon attitudes and actual job descriptions, being “second chair” can be a wonderful experience or it can be less so.
 However, correct ‘thinking’ will alleviate much anxiety about this arrangement.

 My story: For 30 years I was “first chair.”
 I was the pulpit minister and held many responsibilities.
 I was located at one congregation for over 22 years.
 Everyone in town knew me including a university president, doctors, residents, school officials and hundreds of other people.
 This was a real “heady” thing for me.
 I was respected, loved and appreciated by my brethren also.
 My phone rang off the wall.
 I was in demand as a speaker.
 However, I took on too much responsibility and burned out in 2003.
 It would be 2008 when I would go into my present (second chair) position as involvement minister.

 I struggled with being second chair because I had always been prominent and an obvious church leader.
 People recognized me and called me by name and treasured my advice and my ministry.
 That all changed with when I entered IM.
-All of this ‘attention’ disappeared and I felt like I had no influence and no part in church leadership.
+All of this ‘attention’ disappeared and I felt (a feeling without any base) like I had no influence and no part in church leadership.
 I was sincere about wanting to lead and have a good influence as second chair.
 My motives were correct and still are to this day.

 If you are or have ever struggled with such feelings I want to introduce you to www.secondchairleadership.com and two men who do a great deal of writing about second chair leadership: Mike Bonem and Roger Patterson of the Leadership Network (Publication).
 Two of Mike’s (see www.MikeBonem.com) books are Thriving in the Second Chair and Leading from the Second Chair (co authored by Roger Patterson).